yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ~~~
 {: #app2app-w-brokers-and-browser title="App2App with brokers and browser" }

-Since no native app claims OAuth Brokers' urls, OAuth requests and redirect_uri responses to and from them are handled by a web browser as User Agent.
+Since no native app claims OAuth Brokers' urls, OAuth requests and redirect_uri responses to and from OAuth Brokers are handled by a web browser as User Agent.

 ## Impact of using a web browser